 In short, pumped two phase cooling systems have been developed.
 Flow and thermal stability issues were well managed with the use of porous coatings, which increase the heat transfer coefficient and extend the CHF.
 Pumping power required is minimal and the application of the coating does not increase the pressure drop in a measurable way as the coating thickness is very small compared to the channel dimensions.
 Additional work on flow boiling heat transfer in minichannel heat sinks is ongoing with a focus on maximizing performance and understanding the parameters (i.e., the coating properties – thickness for a given particle size, etc.) that affect performance for specific applications.

-For more information on pumped two-phase cooling, contact ACT.
+For more information on Pumped Two Phase Cooling, contact The Thermal Experts at ACT.